To ensure clarity of regulations to improve the effectiveness of Federal regulatory programs while decreasing burdens on the regulated public.

 Length: 6 pages

-This bill was introduced on January 18, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 18, 2012, in a previous session of Congress, but it did not receive a vote.

 Jan 18, 2012